Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Recap of Kriging

-where \begin{itemize} \item $x$ is the point of interest where one wants to predict the energy, \item $\Kb_N = (K(x_i,x_j))_{i,j=1}^N \in \R^{N \times N}$ is the \emph{Gram matrix}, \item $\kb_N(x) = (K(x,x_1),\ldots,K(x,x_N))^\top \in \R^{N}$, and \item $\Yb = (Y(x_1),\ldots,Y(x_N))^\top$. \end{itemize} Mostly the covariance kernel $K$ is assumed to be known only up to some finite dimensional parameter $\theta$, that is, $K=K_\theta$, which is usually estimated from the data using a maximum likelihood approach.
+Mostly, the covariance kernel $K$ is assumed to be known only up to some finite dimensional parameter $\theta$, that is, $K=K_\theta$, which is usually estimated from the data using a maximum likelihood approach.
 This is commonly called the EBLUP.
-For our application we use an \emph{isotropic} Mat\'ern covariance kernel \cite{rasmussen2006gaussian}.
+For our application we use the maximum likelihood approach for the class of {isotropic} Mat\'ern covariance kernels \cite{rasmussen2006gaussian}.
 Some of the fundamental zones that serve as the domain of the GP $Y$ in our examples are subdomains of the two dimensional sphere $\S^2 \subset \R^3$.
-Thus, considering covariance kernels that are defined in terms of the geodesic distance might seem like a natural alternative to such an isotropic kernel, in which the value of $K(x,y)$ depends only on the \emph{Euclidean} distance between the points $x$ and $y$.
+Thus, considering covariance kernels that are defined in terms of the geodesic distance might seem like a natural alternative to such an isotropic kernel, in which the value of $K(x,y)$ depends only on the {Euclidean} distance between the points $x$ and $y$.
 However, preliminary experiments have shown that both options yield similar results in our specific application and we have thus restricted ourselves to the more straightforward use of kernels defined in terms of the Euclidean distance.